Skip to main content

 • The Men:

-Binoy Krishna Basu was born on 11th September 1908 to Rebatimohan Basu and Kshirodabashini Devi in the village of Rohitbhog, Munshiganj, present Bangladesh.
-He was a close aide of revolutionist Hemchandra Ghosh and under his guidance became a secret member of Mukti Sangha a close association with the Yugantar Party while in college at Mitford Medical School.
-He became a member of the Bengal Volunteers when it was formed in 1928 by Subhas Chandra Bose whom Benoy often looked up to.
+Binoy Krishna Basu was born on 11th September 1908 to Rebatimohan Basu and Kshirodabashini Devi in the village of Rohitbhog, Munshiganj, present-day Bangladesh.
+He was a close aide of revolutionist Hemchandra Ghosh and, under his guidance, became a secret member of Mukti Sangha, a close association with the Yugantar Party while in college at Mitford Medical School.
+He became a member of the Bengal Volunteers when it was formed in 1928 by Subhas Chandra Bose, whom Benoy often looked up to.
 When the “Operation Freedom” movement was started in 1930, to protest against police torture of freedom fighters in jails, he was one of the first to shoot Police Inspector General F.J.
-Lowman, on August 1930, at the Medical School Hospital in Dhaka and escaped to Calcutta, without completing his medical degree.
-Supati Roy and Haridas Dutta helped in his smooth escape and he finally reached North Calcutta.
+Lowman, in August 1930, at the Medical School Hospital in Dhaka and escaped to Calcutta, without completing his medical degree.
+Supati Roy and Haridas Dutta helped in his smooth escape, and he finally reached North Calcutta.
 It was in Calcutta that he met the other two.
-While he shot Lowman point blank and evaded arrest, a bounty was offered for his head, and Subhas Chandra Bose keenly offered Benoy to escape abroad.
-Benoy however refused this offer and wanted to be a foot soldier in the movement.
+While he shot Lowman point-blank and evaded arrest, a bounty was offered for his head, and Subhas Chandra Bose keenly offered Benoy to escape abroad.
+Benoy, however, refused this offer and wanted to be a foot soldier in the movement.
 He was hence chosen to lead the deadly Writers Mission.

-Dinesh Chandra Gupta, born on 6th December 1911, in Josholong village of Munshiganj, joined the Bengal Volunteers movement at Dhaka, during his college days at Dhaka University.
+Dinesh Chandra Gupta, born on 6th December 1911, in Josholong village of Munshiganj, joined the Bengal Volunteers movement at Dhaka during his college days at Dhaka University.
 He moved to Midnapore in 1928, with fellow volunteers of the organisation and spent some time there teaching local freedom fighters to use firearms.
-It is however unclear as to if he knew the use himself before joining the movement.
-The revolutionaries trained by him were responsible for the assassination of three well-known District Magistrates in succession, namely, Doughlas, Burge and Peddy.
+It is, however, unclear as to whether he knew the use himself before joining the movement.
+The revolutionaries trained by him were responsible for the assassination of three well-known District Magistrates in succession, namely, Douglas, Burge and Peddy.
 He was a scholar who also translated short stories from world-renowned writers, one from Anton Chekhov and was published in the Prabashi Magazine.
-He also wrote around ninety letters which were publicised by his family after his death.
+He also wrote around ninety letters, which were publicised by his family after his death.

 • The Incident:

-The British Police Department on the afternoon of 8th December 1930 was alerted by gunshots from the Secretariat building right next door, at the very famous and iconic red-coloured colonial structure, the Writers Building, which stood in the Dalhousie Square of Calcutta.
+The British Police Department, on the afternoon of 8th December 1930, was alerted by gunshots from the Secretariat building right next door, at the very famous and iconic red-coloured colonial structure, the Writers Building, which stood in the Dalhousie Square of Calcutta.
 They rushed to the spot to find N.S.
-Simpson shot dead in his office and scared people running for their lives as sounds of glass shattering echoed in the otherwise quiet winter afternoon.
+Simpson shot dead in his office, and scared people running for their lives as the sounds of glass shattering echoed in the otherwise quiet winter afternoon.

-The official obituary to the assassinated British officer Norman Skinner Simpson stated the incident that happened on Monday noon of 8th of December, 1930 at the Writers’ Building in Calcutta, the Secretariat of the British Raj.
+The official obituary of the assassinated British officer Norman Skinner Simpson stated the incident that happened on Monday, noon of the 8th of December, 1930, at the Writers’ Building in Calcutta, the Secretariat of the British Raj.

 Orderly of the D.P.I. was wounded in the leg.
 A passerby was dumbfounded to see in broad daylight, in the heart of the business quarters of Calcutta, an incident that had all the elements of a Chicago gunning affair.”